-Erect open shrub to about 1 m tall with hairy stems and branches.
+An erect open shrub to about 1 metre tall with hairy stems and branches.

-Leaves erect, mostly linear to narrow-linear, to 11 cm long and 6 mm wide.
+In this species, leaves are erect, mostly linear to narrow-linear, to 110 mm long and 6 mm wide.
 The upper leaf surface is strongly veined with hairs on the underside.

 Can become weedy if planted adjacent to bushland as it seeds prolifically.